epiverse-trace/tutorials/instructors/files/02-practical-tutors.md

 - Add generation time and delays using the {EpiNow2} helper functions in `EpiNow2::epinow()`.
 - Run `EpiNow2::epinow()` and print the summary and plot outputs.
-- Interpret and reply to questions.
+- Paste the outputs.
+Reply to questions.

 ### Inputs